gsa-oes/office-of-evaluation-sciences/_projects/1715-preventing-malaria-during-pregnancy.md

 OES, USAID and the implementing partner, John Hopkins University (JHU), redesigned the referral process in two ways:

-<b>Engagement with husbands:</b> The checklist that Community Volunteers (CVs) use while doing household visits with pregnant women was modified to include a specific script for engaging male partners.
+Engagement with husbands: The checklist that Community Volunteers (CVs) use while doing household visits with pregnant women was modified to include a specific script for engaging male partners.

-<b>A redesigned record card:</b> The form that CVs use to refer women to ANC was modified to make it easier to use for a low-literacy population, in the form of a pictorial record card.</br>
+A redesigned record card: The form that CVs use to refer women to ANC was modified to make it easier to use for a low-literacy population, in the form of a pictorial record card.

 ## How did the evaluation work?